 Learn how to slice and cook everything from asparagus to tomatoes to potatoes in this handy chart.
 Print it out and keep it inside your pantry door.

 These wonderful tips will help you get more out of your grill.
-And find some fabulous recipes too, such as Grilled Salmon Sandwiches and Southwest Pork Loin.
+And find some fabulous recipes too, such as lemon garlic chicken, grilled salmon sandwiches and Southwest pork loin.

 Great recipes for the indoor grill are included, such as Angel S'Mores, Grilled Steak and Mushroom Skewers, and Grilled Sirloin Steak and Corn Salad.